AndyHeinz/CheekyJoe/readme.md

         "OPENAI_MODEL": "text-davinci-003", // Or whatever model you want to use (see https://beta.openai.com/docs/api-reference/models)
         "OPENAI_MAX_TOKENS": "200", // See https://beta.openai.com/tokenizer
         "OPENAI_TEMPERATURE" : "0.5", // controls randomness, lowering --> less random
-        "MicrosoftAppId": "<YOUR MICROSOFT APP REGISTRATION ID>",
+        "LOGCSV" : "/var/log/openaibot.csv", // write all Q and A as a csv to that location "MicrosoftAppId": "<YOUR MICROSOFT APP REGISTRATION ID>",
         "MicrosoftAppPassword": "<YOUR MICROSOFT APP REGISTRATION CLIENT SECRET>", "MicrosoftAppTenantId": "<YOUR MICROSOFT APP REGISTRATION TENANT ID>",